aylkaraemi/ItemCatalogProject/README.md

 ### Downloading the files
 To download the files for this app simply click the green 'Clone or download' button above the list of files.
 If you have Git you can use this button to clone the repo to your computer, or you can simply choose to download the files as a ZIP file.

 The files and directories downloaded will need to be saved inside the vagrant directory located inside the directory you set your virtual machine up in.
 I recommend creating a new directory inside the vagrant directory to keep the files and directories together and organized.
+Whether you download them directly into the vagrant directory or a sub-directory, keep the files organized as they are in the repo (all files in 'static' stay in 'static', etc.).

 ### Getting a Client ID and Secret from Google
 To generate a client Id and secret to use with the Google OAuth API you will need to go to [https://console.developers.google.com](https://console.developers.google.com).